NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ```

 ### Advanced
-Now that you have identified the drug-resistance genes for one sample, how about performing the steps on the remaining samples e.g. Ecoli_Japan_1_trim.fastq.gz, what are your result
+Now that you have identified the drug-resistance genes for one sample, how about performing the steps on the remaining samples e.g. Ecoli_Japan_2_trim.fastq.gz, what are your results?